THOMAS: Trajectory Heatmap Output with learned Multi-Agent Sampling: Introduction

 Motion forecasting is an essential step in the pipeline of an autonomous driving vehicle, transforming perception data into future prediction which are then leveraged to plan the future moves of the autonomous cars.
 The self-driving stacks needs to predict the future trajectories for all the neighbor agents, in a fast and coherent way.

 The interactivity between agents plays an important role for accurate trajectory prediction.
 Agents need to be aware of their neighbors in order to adapt their speed, yield right of way and merge in neighbor lanes.
-To do so, different interaction mechanisms have been developed, such as social pooling \citep{alahi2016social, lee2017desire, deo2018convolutional}, graphs \citep{salzmann2020trajectron++, zeng2021lanercnn} or attention \citep{mercat2020multi, messaoud2020multi, luo2020probabilistic,gao2020vectornet, liang2020learning,ngiam2021scene}.
-These mechanisms allow agents to look at and share features with neighbors, to take them into account in their own predictions.
+To do so, different interaction mechanisms have been developed, such as social pooling \citep{alahi2016social, lee2017desire, deo2018convolutional}, graphs \citep{salzmann2020trajectron++, zeng2021lanercnn} or attention \citep{mercat2020multi, messaoud2020multi, luo2020probabilistic,gao2020vectornet, liang2020learning}, benefiting from the progress of powerful transformer architectures \citep{li2020end, yuan2021agentformer, girgis2021autobots, ngiam2021scene} .
+These mechanisms allow agents to look at and share features with neighbors and to take them into account in their own predictions.

-Multi-modality is another very important aspect of the possible future trajectories.
+Multi-modality is another important aspect of the possible future trajectories.
 A car can indeed chose to turn right or left, or decide to realise a certain maneuver in various ways.
-Uncertainty modeled as variance of Gaussians is insufficient to model these multiple cases, as it can only represent a continuous spread and can't show multiple discrete possibilities.
-Therefore, current state-of-the-art produces not one but $K$ possible trajectories for each agent predicted, and most recent benchmarks \citep{caesar2020nuscenes, chang2019argoverse, zhan2019interaction,ettinger2021large}include multi-modality in their metrics, taking only the minimum error over a predicted set of $K$ trajectories.
+Uncertainty modeled as variance of Gaussians is insufficient to model these multiple cases, as it can only represent a continuous spread and cannot show multiple discrete possibilities.
+Therefore, current state-of-the-art produces not one but $K$ possible trajectories for each agent predicted, and most recent benchmarks \citep{caesar2020nuscenes, chang2019argoverse, zhan2019interaction,ettinger2021large} include multi-modality in their metrics, taking only the minimum error over a predicted set of $K$ trajectories.

 However, up until very recently and the opening of multi-agent joint interaction challenges \citep{ettinger2021large, interpret}, no motion forecasting prediction datasets were taking into account the coherence of modalities between different agents predicted at the same time.
-As a result, the first predicted modality of a given agent could crash with the first predicted modality of another agent without any check.
+As a result, the most probable predicted modality of a given agent could crash with the most probable modality of another agent.